suolenkainen/economy/README.md

 I chose python as a language for this because I'm most familiar with it.
 I also used pygame-module to visualize the effort of hauling stuff between villages, etc.

 ## Approach
-I create files that are the basis of the program.
+| I create files that are the basis of the program.
 There are files for settlement, workers (people actually working, not just villagers), goods (the item being delivered) and producers (places that produce goods).
 These are then manipulated to perform the functions.

+I changed my approach just using objects instead of file system.
+Even thought testability was in mind with the files, that can be circumvented by havin a configuration file instead.
+Configuration file now consists of lines representing an item (settlement, worker, etc.) and these lines are then converted into objects.
+In the future maybe there will be a json, yaml, or similar config file, but a text file will do for now.

 A _settlement_ is basically any settlement that has people living in it.
 This can be a farming complex, a mine, a village with 20 people in it, or a mighty city with tens of bakeries, coopers, etc. These settlement have various goods that are consumed by production places and villagers.
 Some settlements irregularly require some luxury items (jewlwery, meat, clothes, etc.) that are only requiested for a brief time.
 Most usual settlements are the following:
 - Farming settlement with 5 inhabitants (produces _grain_)